 - Centers for Disease Control and Prevention

 - Tazewell County Health Department

 - Virginia Department of Health

-- Patients in the Emergency Department and inpatient units are screened based on their recent travel history.
+- Patients in the Emergency Department and inpatient units are screened based on symptoms.

-Personal protective equipment is available, including face masks and eye protection, for example.
+- Personal protective equipment is available, including face masks and eye protection, for example.

-Hand hygiene products are easily accessible throughout the facility.
+- Hand hygiene products are easily accessible throughout the facility.

 Importantly, all of the above are standard operating protocols that are in place year-round to help ensure the health and well-being of everyone who enters our hospital.